paulie-o74/wordle-py/README.md

 ### Data models

 For this project I have used the following features:
-- list comprehension making a list from an iteration, a more succint way to create a list from a for loop.
+- list comprehension making a list from an iteration, a more succinct way to create a list from a for loop.
 - Dictionaries e.g. in the username/password checking.
 - Enumerate, which keeps track of how many times you have iterated.
 - Google sheets API.
 JUSTIFICATION: I have chosen to use Google Sheets API so that the required data for the app will persist outside of the app, the application will then be able to check log on credentials and the list of words which can be added to in the future.